markvdbrink/dutchsoils/README.md

 sp.plot()
 ```

 An example with other available options is given in `docs/examples`.
+XXX

 ## Feedback